MAPLE-unc/maple/README.md

 ```
 Each dataset is followed by a csv file containing the class name and the corresponding classification label.
 An example for CIFAR10 is given in `data/cifar10.csv`.

-The dataset paths should be included in the `config.py`.
+The dataset paths and the id paths (csv files) should be included in the `config.py`.

 ## Training